AmarDange/Brain-Refreshment-Game/README.md

 ### Acknowledgements
 Thank you to anyone taking the time to view my third project.
 Special thanks to the Slack community and the below individuals:
-I would like to thank:
+I would like to thank:-
 * My mentor Brian Macharia, for all the encouragement, advices, help and expertise.
 * My colleagues from the Code Institute who help to test my code and gave me some wonderful feedback.
 * My fellow Code Institute students from whom I got the project idea.